Julianna Margulies: 2009–present: The Good Wife

 In 2019, Margulies was slated to reprise the role of Alicia Florrick for three episodes of The Good Fight, a spin-off of The Good Wife.
 However, negotiations broke down over the question of Margulies' salary, with CBS offering to pay her at the guest star rate instead of the same rate she had been paid on The Good Wife.
 She stated that: "I watch the show, I love the show.
 But I'm not a guest star.
 You don't pay me a guest-star salary.
 I would get a guest-star salary if I went and did SVU—it's not my show.
 I wouldn't ask for what I got paid as Alicia Florrick.
-I also know for a fact that any male star who got asked to go on a spinoff of his show would have been offered at least $500,000.
+I also know for a fact that any male star who got asked to go on a spin-off of his show would have been offered at least $500,000.
 I know that for a fact."
 At the time, an executive for CBS All Access said that Margulies was attached to an in-development project for the platform.

 In November 2019, Margulies guest starred in the Showtime drama series Billions.
 In December 2020, she joined the second season of the Apple TV+ drama series The Morning Show.
 She joined returning series stars Jennifer Aniston and Reese Witherspoon.

 In 2021, Margulies appeared with many of her former ER cast members in a virtual cast reunion show that benefited the Waterkeeper Alliance charity.

 In 2024, Margulies returned to Broadway, portraying Delia Ephron in a new play based on Ephron's life titled Left on Tenth.